Jobs

 Neopica is a small video game studio based in Ghent, Belgium, led by two industry veterans.
 I worked there for 2 years, on 3 published games.

-And My Vet Practice: Marine Patrol, probably a collector game seing how rare the mentions of it are on the Internet.
-A nice little collection of minigames anyway, if you ask me:
+And last but not least, My Vet Practice: Marine Patrol.
+A nice little collection of minigames anyway, if you ask me.

 These are all small "budget" games, so I worked as a handyman, multi-purpose game programmer.